• Home

 Final Thought

 Hope this article was helpful for you to get a better idea of the market orientation approach.
 You can see that it is really helpful for different companies to identify the needs and demands of their target customers.
-This helps them in developing new products and eventually sell them.
+This helps them in developing new products and eventually selling them.
 Many top businesses use these principles to expand their products and services.

 Even some of the major impractical demands from consumers help businesses make decisions in the long term.
 Hence, market orientation helps businesses to plan for the long term.
 What do you think of the market orientation approach’s importance for business?
 Share your thoughts and opinions in the comments section below.